 The Office for the Aging’s web page offers a list of links that give a brief explanation of the services available.
 For additional information call 845-615-3700 or visit the office.
 Assistance will be provided by one of our Aging Services Specialists.
 Home visits can be scheduled for homebound seniors.
 Bi-lingual assistance is also available.

-Home Energy Assistance Program (HEAP) - opens on Tuesday, November 12, 2019 to assist low income households with a one-time benefit towards their heating costs.
-The monthly income guideline for one person is $2,494 and for two people is $3,262.
+Home Energy Assistance Program (HEAP) - To assist low income households with a one-time benefit towards their heating costs.
 For further eligibility and information, call OC NY Connects Line at 845-615-3710.

 NYSOFA Announces the Launch of CV19 Checkup in NYS

 The New York State Office for the Aging (NYSOFA), in partnership with BellAge, Inc., and the Association on Aging in New York (AgingNY) has announced the launch of CV19 CheckUp in New York State, a free, anonymous, personalized easy to use online tool that evaluates an individual’s risks associated with COVID-19 based on their life situation and individual behavior and provides recommendations and resources to reduce those risks.
 Upon completion of the questionnaire, you will immediately receive your free, confidential, customized report from CV19 Checkup.